 - 1. dwarf/unit 'thoughts' screen

 - 2. item/art 'description' screen

 - 3. individual 'historical item/figure' screens

 There may be other screens to which the script applies.
-It should be safe to attempt running the script with any screen active, with an error message to inform you when the selected screen is not appropriate for this script.
+It should be safe to attempt running the script with any screen active.
+An error message will inform you when the selected screen is not appropriate for this script.